 To Contact Karen:

-Karen Okun is currently accepting new clients.
+Karen Okun welcomes inquiries regarding her services and availability.
 She can be contacted by phone at (802) 654-7607 ext 101 or by sending an email message to kokun@StoneHouseAssociates.com.

 - M.A. from St. Michael’s College